tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 But how can measure consciousness?
 There is simply no way.
 It is one of the main reasons atheists believe there is God, it separates us from animals.
 Could AI achieve this state in the future?

-Many animals are conscious and consciousness is not entangled with long-term memory.
+Many animals are conscious since consciousness is not entangled with long-term memory.
 We might one day achieve a state of consciousness and still argue whether we got to that point.
 To achieve this maybe we will have to change how models are trained.
 But how do you train consciousness when it's not falsifiable and cannot be tested?

 To be able to build a plane, you use the concept of a flying bird yet, flipping wings is not added but rather another concept to achieve flight is used.
 This is the same dynamic reasoning that will be used to achieve AI consciousness but why do we need it anyway?
 There are many unanswered questions surrounding this topic.